drolsen/webpack-svg-spritely/README.md

 })
 ```

-### entry
+## options.entry
-XHR code or sprite contents will be injected into your first found entry .js file for a given build.
+XHR code or sprite contents will be injected into your first found entry .js file for a given build automatically.
-If you would like to specify a specific entry file, this `entry` option will allow you to do.
+If you would like to specify a which entry file to inject code into, this `entry` option will allow you to do just that.

-This is useful if your Webpack configuration has multiple entry points due to  code splitting.
+This is useful if Webpack has been configured with multiple entry points (code splitting).
-Note: Please notice how output.filename (example #2) down below changes the configuration of this option.
+Please take note on how `output.filename` (example #2 down below) changes the configuration of this `entry` option usage.

 ```js
 module.exports = {